hyoo-ru/mam_mol/pop/readme.md

 Show or Hide Bubble of options depending on the takes value (boolean type).

 **`align()`**
-Takes a string and apply Bubble align
+Returns a string and apply Bubble align
 * `left_top`
 * `left_center`
 * `left_bottom`